mdkrause/RGG/README.md

 This repositoty contains the following files:

 1. dat.rds: a list with three elements: MET, parents, and G_matrix (see below).
 2. RGG_Table6.R: codes of the models presented in Table 6, except for Model E9.
+Codes for the linearity metrics were also made available.

 Future updates of this repositoty will include the code for Model E9, models presented in Table 7, and the simulator.